appstonia/pg_vectorjoin/README.md

   native PostgreSQL.

 - **Maximum 8 join keys.** A single join clause may use up to 8 key columns (VJOIN_MAX_KEYS = 8).

-- **Single-key SIMD only.** SIMD acceleration is available only for single-key equi-joins on supported numeric types.
-Multi-key joins are batched, but use a scalar comparison loop.
+Equi-join clauses beyond this limit are re-checked as residual conditions instead of being matched as keys.

+- **Multi-key SIMD via leading key.** For composite (multi-column) equi-joins, SIMD acceleration is applied to the leading key when it is a supported numeric type; the remaining key columns are verified with a scalar comparison on the SIMD-matched candidates.
+If the leading key is not a supported numeric type, the join falls back to a fully scalar comparison loop.

+- **Residual conditions are re-checked, not pre-filtered.** Join clauses that are not modeled as equi-join keys (e.g. inequality conditions like `a.x < b.y`, or equi-key clauses beyond the 8-key limit) are evaluated as a residual qual on rows that already matched the equi-keys.
+Pure equi-key joins have no residual qual and skip this check entirely.

 ## Compatibility